Invertible phases for mixed spatial symmetries and the fermionic crystalline equivalence principle: Phases on a -space: the general principle

 Freed-Hopkins~\cite{FH16} make the ansatz that SPT phases are classified up to equivalence by their low-energy limits, which are invertible field theories.
 The symmetry type is expressed as an $H_n$-structure, where $H_n$ is a group with a map to $\O_n$; mixing manifests as an extension involving the base symmetry type (e.g.\ $\Spin_n$ for fermionic phases) and the additional symmetry.
 For example, the two cases of time-reversal symmetry squaring to the identity or to fermion parity are represented by the extensions

-respectively, together with the standard maps $\Pin_n^\pm\to\O_n$. \end{exm} When one of the groups we want to mix acts on space, we can specify a mixed symmetry type by the following data: \begin{itemize} \item a symmetry type $\rho_n\colon H_n\to\O_n$, called the \term{base symmetry type}, \item the point group symmetry $\lambda\colon G\to\O_d$, \item an extension
+respectively, together with the standard maps $\Pin_n^\pm\to\O_n$ as defined in~\cite[Theorem 3.11]{ABS}. \end{exm} When one of the groups we want to mix acts on space, we can specify a mixed symmetry type by the following data: \begin{itemize} \item a symmetry type $\rho_n\colon H_n\to\O_n$, called the \term{base symmetry type}, \item the point group symmetry $\lambda\colon G\to\O_d$, \item an extension

 specifying how they mix, and \item an extension $\widetilde\rho_n\colon \wH_n\to\O_n$ of $\rho_n\colon H_n\to\O_n$. \end{itemize} Freed-Hopkins~\cite[\FHrefllink{page.77}{\S 9.2}]{FH16} relate Altland-Zirnbauer's symmetry classes of condensed-matter systems~\cite{Zir96, AZ97} to ten symmetry types in topology.\footnote{This ``tenfold way'' is a relativistic version of Dyson's threefold way~\cite{Dys62}, and appears in many contexts in physics, including~\cite{Kit09, RSFL10, FM13, WS14, FH16, KZ16, GM20, IT20}.} Using this, we call the case $H = \Spin$ the \term{class D case} and $H = \Spinc$ the \term{class A case}.